This webpage has been developed to support instructors and support staff in their use of MyCanvas, Mohawk College Learning Management System (LMS).

 - Video: Repairing and Reconfiguring a Course after Migration - Interactive

 - CTL Course Master Template (UDL)

 - INFOsheet: eLearn to MyCanvas: Tool Equivalents, Migration Issues, and Design Considerations

-- INFOsheet: Respondus LockDown Browser (RLDB) and Quiz Security
+- INFOsheet: Quiz Security and Respondus LockDown Browser and Monitor

 - INFOsheet: Copying MyCanvas Courses